-In 2013, a comprehensive survey by the New York City Coalition on the Continuum of Care shed important light on the causes of homelessness.
-The top reasons for homelessness at that time were reported "fighting frequently with [] parents" (34%), being "kicked out" of the home (31%), "physical, mental or sexual abuse" (34%), "neglect or [a] parent not meeting basic needs" (26%), unwillingness to "live by parents' rules" (20%), and parental use of drugs or alcohol (20%).6 Anecdotally, these statistics are reflected in the stories we hear from clients with whom we work daily and are distinct from the reasons adults become homeless.
+11 http://www1.nyc.gov/assets/cidi/downloads/pdfs/youth_count_report_2015.pdf needs" (26%), unwillingness to "live by parents' rules" (20%), and parental use of drugs or alcohol (20%).
+Anecdotally, these statistics are reflected in the stories we hear from clients with whom we work daily and are distinct from the reasons adults become homeless.
 Often the choice to leave home is a survival strategy in and of itself.
-Remarkably, youth experiencing homelessness demonstrate incredible fortitude and resilience in the face of trauma histories, routine discrimination, and incredible systemic barriers.
+Remarkably, youth experiencing homelessness demonstrate incredible fortitude and resilience in overcoming trauma, routine discrimination, and incredible systemic barriers.